-This Tartan is registered with the Scottish Registry of Tartans, Government of Scotland and has been approved by the CVMA® Board.
+This custom-designed Tartan is registered with the Scottish Registry of Tartans, Government of Scotland and has been approved by the CVMA® Board.
 Each kilt will have at least 5 yards of fabric and will be made to your measurements.

 > Height in bare feet.